-2.3 CORPORATE COMMUNICATIONS
+2.3 Corporate Communications

-Corporate communications involves a range of communications for the organisation whether it be marketing, branding, content and knowledge management, engagement, or customer service.
+Corporate communications involves a range of communications for the organisation whether it be marketing, the branding, the content and knowledge management, engagement, or customer service.
 We are all responsible for communication and it requires buy in from everyone to manage our reputation.
 Everything we do, say and deliver and the way we look impacts on the public perception of Council.